tingmelvin/willemstad-x/README.md

 ### I'd like to change something or propose something.
 What's the easiest way to do so?
 If it's something you reckon people would need/want as well, the easiest way to request changes is to use the Issues tab here on GitHub.
 If you would like to change something that you can reckon you rather do it yourself, the best way would be to use a snippet.
 I recommend the [snippets](https://github.com/Mara-Li/Obsidian-Snippet-collection) by Mara Li, and the theme overlay [Absolve by mulfok](https://github.com/mulfok/obsidian-absolve).

 Alternatively, and if you are familiar with Sass/SCSS, you can compile Willemstad yourself via the files in the `build` folder, and fork the repo and edit the relevant files you want to.
 To understand what each specific SCSS file consists of, consult [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX#SCSS%20Compile%20Order).
+This might be outdated.

 ---

-### Supported Community Plugins
+## Supported Community Plugins
 Like Primary, Willemstad aims to get the core features right before delving into plugins.
 However, I totally agree that some plugins are almost essential to the Obsidian experience, and they were my daily drivers too, so they did get a bit of work done to it.
 1. Style Settings
 2. Calendar